 A study of the significant clinical issues facing adolescents in the areas of physical, emotional, social and cognitive development.
+Same as YTH 417.
 Pre: CHS 211 or MIN 313.
 (Spring)

-CHS 420 Counseling Children I (3)
+CHS 420 Counseling Children (3)

 An overview of counseling methods and theories, practice in counseling children through role play sessions, and discussion of practical applications of counseling methods with children.
 Pre: SOC 103, PSY 204 and CHS 211.
 (Fall)